 After the blink, release the button.
 If you can’t find your TPMS reset button, you can refer back to the user manual for better visuals.

-After you must have started the car, don’t be in haste; leave it for at least 20min to refresh the pressure sensor.
+After you have started the car, don’t be in haste; leave it for at least 20 minutes to refresh the pressure sensor.

 Deflate And Inflate All Tires

 I wouldn’t recommend this procedure as it can be a little time-consuming but it’s worth the time.
 Ensure you inflate all tires to a 30PSI, above the recommended amount, and then have them deflated again completely.

 After deflating, don’t forget to re-inflate again.
 You need to get those airs back where they belong.